jwbuurlage/Bulk/docs/pages/psc.md

 Our intentions are educational, we will strive to design simple implementations of the algorithm and will not optimize for specific hardware, or e.g. exploit hybrid systems.
 Although we do not develop the algorithms for maximum performance, we will make sure that all our algorithms exhibit good scaling behavior.

-In the source code examples, we always assume that we have the following aliases:
+In most source code examples, we assume that we have the following aliases:

 ```cpp
 auto s = world.rank();